roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Istio/Deploy Istio.md

     |Enable Prometheus for metrics/logs collection|Whether to enable Prometheus for metrics/logs collection.
 Enabled by default.|
     |Enable Grafana for metrics display|Whether to enable Grafana for metrics display.
 Enabled by default.|
     |Enable automatic Istio Sidecar injection|Whether to enable automatic Istio Sidecar injection.
 Enabled by default.|
-    |Enable the Kiali Visualization Service Grid|Whether to enable the Kiali Visualization Service Grid.
+    |Enable the Kiali Visualization Service Mesh|Whether to enable the Kiali Visualization Service Mesh.
 Disabled by default.    -   Username: Set a user name.
 The default is admin.
     -   Password: Set a password.
 The default is admin.
 |
     |Enable Log Service\(SLS\) and Jaeger| Whether to enable Log Service\(SLS\) and Jaeger.
 Disabled by default.